 The revisionist argument of British colonial history challenges the assumption that colonial rule represented a significant break and argues that the colonial regime was a continuation of indigenous regimes and further that Indians themselves were actively involved in this colonial project.

-The first part of the argument, put forth by Burton Stein, sees the period between 1750 and 1850 as a ‘period of transition’.
-The early colonial rule slowly centralised military power just as other predecessors did, marking a distinct continuity.
+The first part of the argument, put forth by Burton Stein, sees the period between 1750 and 1850 as a “period of transition”.
+The early colonial rule slowly centralised military power just as other Indian predecessors did, marking a distinct continuity.
 But later, they also imposed a regime based on impersonality which marked a discontinuity not only from the indigenous but also the early colonial period.

 But in insisting on the distinction between the early and the later colonial period, the former as a continuation of precolonial regimes and the latter as a break, it attracts the justified question whether the whole argument is merely about identifying when the decisive break took place.
 If this indeed is all to it, one might retort simply that the date or period of the decisive break from early to later colonial state notwithstanding, the later colonial state did mark a discontinuity and develop the modern state and that this is all that matters.

-The stronger second part of the revisionist argument emphasises the agency of the Indians towards the colonial project.
-Not only was colonial rule preceded by Indian capitalism and its attendant political and cultural movements but it also saw active resilience from the indigenous propertied groups that frustrated the ‘grandiose economic plans’ of the colonial state.
-The Indian people are made subjects of this history and a narrative running from the precolonial to the postcolonial period is constructed.
+The stronger second part of the revisionist argument emphasises the agency of Indian capital towards the colonial project.
+Indians were “active agents and not simply passive bystanders and victims in the colonial project.”
+Not only that, this perspective also highlights the resilience from the indigenous propertied groups that frustrated the “grandiose economic plans” of the colonial state.
+The Indian people are made subjects of history and a narrative running from the precolonial to the postcolonial period is constructed.

 What of colonial rule then?
 It would appear that it was merely a brief interlude in the longer narrative of history.